-Please note, UNT Dallas does not charge an application fee.
+Please note, UNT Dallas does NOT charge an application fee.
 Students do not need to pay upfront or submit a fee waiver in order to have their application reviewed.
 If a student is admitted to the university and decides to enroll at UNT Dallas, they will then be charged an enrollment fee of $100.
 This one-time fee, is charged during a student's first semester.
 The fee covers the administrative costs associated with the processing of a new student application.
 This fee will be added to a student's account, and they may use financial aid resources to cover the fee.
 There are no waivers or exemptions for the enrollment fee.
 If you have any questions, please contact firstname.lastname@example.org.

 University of North Texas at Dallas

-Attn: Office of Undergraduate Admissions
+Attention: Office of Undergraduate Admissions

 7300 University Hills Blvd.